ttanida/rgrg/README.md

 ## Setup

-1. Create virtual environment (Python 3.10.4)
+1. Create conda environment with "**conda env create -f environment.yml**"
-2. Run "**pip install -e .**" in the root directory (i.e. region-guided-chest-x-ray-report-generation) to install src as a standalone package.
-This allows imports from sibling directories.
-3. Run "**pip install -r requirements.txt**"[^1]
-4. In src/path_datasets_and_weights.py, specify the paths to the various datasets (Chest ImaGenome, MIMIC-CXR, MIMIC-CXR-JPG), CheXbert weights, and folders in which the runs are saved.
+2. In src/path_datasets_and_weights.py, specify the paths to the various datasets (Chest ImaGenome, MIMIC-CXR, MIMIC-CXR-JPG), CheXbert weights, and folders in which the runs are saved.
 Follow the instructions of the doc string of path_datasets_and_weights.py.

-## Create train, validation and test csv files
+## Create train, val and test csv files

-After following the 4 setup steps, run "**python create_dataset.py**" in src/dataset/ to create training, validation and test csv files, in which each row contains specific information about a single image.
+After the setup, run "**python create_dataset.py**" in src/dataset/ to create training, val and test csv files, in which each row contains specific information about a single image.
 See doc string of create_dataset.py for more details.

 ## Training